Ghazaleh-Ahmadzadeh/DSI_Obesity-Prediction/README.md

 In all cases, Jupyter notebooks were used to test code before implementing it into the final pipeline.

 ### About project management
-- The team held regular virtual stand ups to discuss the project objectives, progress, concerns, and .
+- The team held regular virtual stand ups to discuss the project objectives, planning, progress, and address any blockers.
 - A google docs document was employed to keep track of the project progress, references and other documentation, model experiments planning, team ideation/brain stormming, meetings agenda and outcomes

 ### About project versioning using Git/GitHub
 - Team members open and merged at least one pull request (PR)
 - At least two team members were assigned to reviewing each PR
-- The team member to open the PR was not necesarilly the person to close it
+- The team member to open the PR was not necessarily the person to close it
 - Branches were <ins>deleted</ins> after revision and merging were completed

 ### **a.
 Data extraction**